Kakinada: Tourism

 Coringa Wildlife Sanctuary, part of the Godavari delta, Hope Island, India, a sandspit formed by the Godavari, Konaseema, scenic Godavari delta islands.
 It is the second-largest mangrove forest in India after Sundarbans.
 Uppada beach is primarily considered as Kakinada beach which is having one of longest coastlines in Indian beaches.
 Kakinada beach is meant for its mild blue waters and cold breeze all the day.

-The temples of Suryanarayana Swami and Kodandaramalayam are located at G. Mamidada which is 20 km from the city.
-The Bala Tripura Sundari Devi Temple is a famous temple.
+Bhavanarayana Swamy temple in Sarpavaram in Kakinada suburbs is a historic temple renowned for its mythological significance, intricate architecture, and historical inscriptions dating back to various dynasties.
+It is recognized as one of the State Protected Monuments by the Archaeological Survey of India (ASI) in Andhra Pradesh.
+The Bala Tripura Sundari Devi Temple is a famous temple located within the city.
+The temples of Suryanarayana Swami and Kodandarama are located at G. Mamidada which is 20 km from the city.

 Sports

 Cricket is the most popular game in the city, followed by badminton and athletics.
 Kakinada is home to a number of local cricket teams participating in district and zone matches, with a stadium used for Ranji Trophy matches.
 The East Godavari District Sports Authority has a sports complex in the city with an indoor stadium and swimming pool.
-Indian cricket player Hanuma Vihari hails from Kakinada.
+Indian international Hanuma Vihari hails from Kakinada.

 Tennis is taught to students by the KTA (Kakinada Tennis Academy) at the tennis courts of Rangaraya Medical College There is a roller-skating rink in Vivekananda Park.